cgnorthcutt/benchmarking-keras-pytorch/README.md

 # Reproducible Benchmarking of Keras and PyTorch Models

-This project benchmarks **every** pre-trained model across both PyTorch and Keras (Tensorflow).
-Additionally, all benchmarks are 100% repoducible.
+This project benchmarks **every** pre-trained model in PyTorch and Keras (Tensorflow).
+Benchmarks are repoducible.

 ## Why this is helpful